CDonohoe-Designs/BLE-Control/README.md

 # BLE-Control — Wearable BLE Controller

 BLE-Control is a compact, low-power wearable controller built around the STM32WB55 (BLE 5 + Cortex-M4/M0+), designed with robust power delivery, RF performance, USB-C protection, and sensor interfacing in mind.
 The system includes a protected USB-C charging front end (PPTC, TVS, CMC, ESD), a TI BQ21061 charger/power-path, a clean 3.3 V system rail from TPS7A02, and a switchable sensor domain feeding TMP117, BMI270, and SHTC3.
-It acts as an external BLE-enabled controller/companion board suitable for wearable, low-profile and medically-aligned designs.

 ## ✔ Work Completed (So Far)